I repost this every Thanksgiving without apology, and, yes, I'm a member of the ordained clergy.

 Especially my own very weak humanity.

-But if you find yourself railing against this simple annual pleasure and your thoughts of disgust and self-righteousness and contempt mar the celebration for others, please come visit me in my office and explain it all in detail.
+But if you find yourself railing against this simple annual pleasure and your thoughts of disgust and self-righteousness and contempt mar the celebration for others, please come to visit me in my office and explain it all in detail.

 Just forgive the dust in my office.
 We’re remodeling the church.